Fulululu/MyProfile/README.md

-## INTRODUCTION
+## Introduction
-This is my daily working environment<br>
-- Emacs, Bash, Terminator, Showdowsocks on GNU OS
+This is my working configurations on both GNU OS and macOS
-- Emacs, zsh, iTerm2 on macOS
-## Quick Start
+## QuickStart
-Copy one of them to your home directory according to your system.
+Just copy what you want to its corresponding directory